-[3.07.01] We want to protect and enhance the character, authenticity, integrity, setting and views of the internationally acclaimed historic environment and its heritage assets.
+[3.07.01] We want to protect and enhance the character, authenticity, integrity, setting and views of the historic environment and its heritage assets.

-We will seek to conserve and enhance the character, authenticity, integrity, setting and views of the internationally acclaimed historic environment of the Lake District and its heritage assets including:
+We will seek to conserve and enhance the significance of heritage assets, including the character, authenticity, integrity, setting and views of the historic environment which include:

 Where appropriate we will encourage the sympathetic reuse of buildings of archaeological or historic importance, which make a positive contribution to the landscape character or historic environment, and which reinforce local distinctiveness and sense of place.
 Where alterations to a building of archaeological or historic importance are proposed these must be sympathetic to its character, form, and original purpose.